zynthera/Awesome-RDP/README.md

 </p>

 > **Remote Desktop Progress** – Next-Gen RDP Simulation
-> ⚡ Connect, transfer, and control with only IP & port—plus next-level security, blazing speed, and a touch of ninja magic! ⚡
+> ⚡ Connect, transfer, and control with only IP & port—featuring next-level security, blazing speed, and a modern 3D-inspired interface! ⚡

 ---